kanhaiyanathani/myLearning/Typing/README.md

-https://www.typing.com/student/lessons - This is a great website to practice your typing, primarily best for learning correct finger placements and enableing you to type without looking your keyboard
+https://www.typing.com/student/lessons - This is a great website to practice your typing, primarily best for learning correct finger placements and enables you to type smoothly without looking at your keyboard

 - best for learning finger placement
 - for improving accuracy and speed